When Is the Best Time

 Location and Tips

 You can stand inside the tree where you can find a plastic box from “The Friends of the Blue Tier”.
 It contains flyers (pictures are attached) with information about the uncertain future of this worth protecting part of Tasmania.
-Besides, hiking opportunities are mentioned, and a guestbook for comments.
+Besides, hiking opportunities are mentioned, and a guestbook to leave a comment on.

-We were lucky to observe a pink robin for a while in this old grown forest.
+We were lucky to observe a pink robin in this old grown forest for a while.
 There aren’t any facilities but a lovely picnic area.
 Be self-sufficient and take your rubbish out with you.
 Don’t miss this truly magical place of natural beauty, peace, tranquillity, and solitude.
-For us, one of the most impressive places in Tassie after four weeks of exploring.
+For us, one of the most amazing places in Tassie after four weeks of exploring.

-Thanks to the residents to preserve this magic place.
-Unfortunately, most of the Blue Tier in the northeast of Tasmania is still unprotected and managed by the Forestry of Tasmania.
-Although it has enormous eco-tourism potential, it is hard to believe, but this treasure trove of old Gondwanan flora is earmarked for logging.
+Thanks to the residents for preserving this magical place.
+Unfortunately, most of the Blue Tier in the northeast of Tasmania is still unprotected and managed by the Forestry of Tasmania and logged by Sustainable Timber Tasmania.
+How can their destruction be named sustainable?
+Although these forests have an enormous eco-tourism potential, it is hard to believe that this treasure trove of old Gondwanan flora is earmarked for logging and the same for the Krushka's forests.
 The Tasman Aboriginal people have a deep connection to this forest like the residents.
 If you want to get informed about the current situation, follow Blue Derby Wild.

 Finally, there are road signs to find the parking and the entrance to the walk.
 Just in case, follow the link to get directions.
 On top of this side is the junction marked where you turn right from Lottah Road to Lehners Ridge Road.
 From here, follow the signs for 1.7 km to the parking.
 Or use Google for navigation: Google Maps Blue Tier Walk.

-On the way back, make a stop for lunch or a coffee break at the Pyengana Cheese Factory and try the different cheddars.
+Make a stop for lunch or a coffee break at the Pyengana Cheese Factory and try the different cheddars on the way back.

 Most visitors come here in a rush.
 This part of Tasmania is underrated and, therefore, less busy.
 You will love to spend here a whole day or even two.
 The Blue Tier Forest Reserve has so much more to offer, not only the Blue Tier Giant.
 Another beautiful hike leads to the Halls Falls close to Pyengana.
 Also not much visited is the Evercreech Forest nearby with the world's tallest white gums.
 We combined the Bay of Fires with the Blue Tier Forest Reserve and the Evercreech Forest.
 The best accommodations are in Saint Helens, just half an hour drive to Pyengana.
 We loved our three nights stay at the Pelican Point Sanctuary in a self-contained cottage.